Many different foods undergo popularity cycles.

-This secret product is coconut vinegar; in this article, we’ll take a look at what it is and whether it has any health benefits.
+The name of this particular condiment is coconut vinegar and this article takes a look at what it is and possible health benefits.

 What is Coconut Vinegar?